Guide · AI Roleplay Memory

 None of these are magic, but each one genuinely buys you something, and it helps to know what each one can and cannot hold.

 - Put the load-bearing facts in the definition.
-The character's definition and greeting ride along with every reply, so facts stored there do not scroll away.
+Character definitions and greetings can reinforce important facts.
 If you are the character's creator, keep the definition lean and factual: names, the core relationship, the one or two things that must never slip.
 It is a small budget.
 Spend it on essentials, not prose.

 - Restate what matters, in character.
-The model can only hold what is on the page, so working key facts into your recent messages keeps them alive.
-It feels unnatural to keep mentioning your own name or the promise the character made, but it works, because you are manually refreshing the window.
+Working key facts into recent messages can make them more salient.
+It may feel unnatural to keep mentioning your own name or the promise the character made, but it can help refresh the active context.

 - Edit or regenerate drifted replies immediately.
 A wrong detail left standing becomes the new truth, because the next reply is written on top of it.
 Correcting drift the moment it appears stops one slip from compounding into a rewritten history.